Date-A-Dog/Date-A-Dog/README.md

 # Date-A-Dog

+### This project is no longer actively maintained.
+Please see jammua/dog-dating-app for a similar project that is currently under development.

 ### Please visit https://date-a-dog.github.io/ to download user guides for daters and shelters.
 ### Please visit https://date-a-dog.github.io/developers for help and to view the developer guide.